Manasa1401/Projects/README.md

 # Quiz Application

 A basic quiz application featuring:
--**Five questions:** Test your knowledge with short set of questions
+- **Five questions:** Test your knowledge with short set of questions
 - **Timer Functionality:** Answer each question with the alloted time to keep the Quiz engaging
-**User-Friendly Interface :** Designed for a smooth and intuitive user experience.
+- **User-Friendly Interface :** Designed for a smooth and intuitive user experience.

   ## Features
 - Multiple-choice questions.